bcheidemann/squoosh-webpack-plugin/README.md

 ## Documentation

 Documentation for this project is available [here](https://github.com/bcheidemann/squoosh-webpack-plugin/blob/master/docs/index.html).
+I plan to host this somewhere soon but for now you will need to clone the repo and open `index.html` in a browser.

 ## Contributing